Mr Jeffrey Lordan

 Mr Lordan is involved in medical education as a Royal College of Surgeons tutor, and has achieved several awards for his teaching including the 2017 Award for Outstanding Teaching and 2017 Top Teachers Award from University College London and the Trust Award for Excellence in Medical Teaching from Frimley Park Hospital.

-Mr Lordan launched the START course at Maidstone and Tunbridge Wells NHS Trust for foundation doctors and has also developed a bespoke surgical curriculum for foundation doctors at the Trust.
+Mr Lordan launched the START course at Maidstone and Tunbridge Wells NHS Trust for resident (formerly known as foundation) doctors and has also developed a bespoke surgical curriculum for resident doctors at the Trust.

 His special clinical interests include: general and upper GI surgery; HPB (liver and pancreas), gallbladder / bile duct surgery; minimal access surgery; hernia surgery; acute and elective general surgery.